-- 6.164 The NPPF requires policies on open space, sport and recreation to be based on robust and up to date assessments of needs and opportunities.
-The following evidence base documents inform this policy and several others in the Local Plan: - Rossendale, Pendle & Burnley Playing Pitch Strategy, Action Plan and Assessment (Knight, Kavanagh & Page, 2016) - Pendle Review of Indoor Sports Review (Pendle Council, 2017) - Pendle Open Space Audit (Pendle Council, 2019) - Pendle Green Infrastructure Strategy (Pendle Council, 2019) - These studies look at open space from different perspectives.
+- 6.147 The role and importance of open spaces, sports and recreation facilities in promoting the health and wellbeing of communities is recognised by national planning policy with the NPPF establishing protections against the loss of land and facilities in these uses.77 - 6.148 The NPPF requires policies on open space, sport and recreation to be based on robust and up to date assessments of needs and opportunities.
+The following evidence base documents inform this policy and several others in the Local Plan: - Rossendale, Pendle & Burnley Playing Pitch Strategy, Action Plan and Assessment (Knight, Kavanagh & Page, 2016) - Pendle Review of Indoor Sports Review (Pendle Council, 2017) - Pendle Open Space Audit (Pendle Council, 2019) - Pendle Green Infrastructure Strategy (Pendle Council, 2019) - 6.149 These studies look at open space from different perspectives.
 Each identifies where existing stock of sites could be improved, or redeveloped, and highlights areas of the borough where additional provision may be needed.
-The Pendle Open Space Audit (2019) has established local standards for the quantity, quality and accessibility of open space by typology. - 6.166 The open space designation covers a wide range of different typologies including parks and gardens, natural and semi-natural spaces, green corridors, amenity and local green space, provision for children, allotments, civic spaces and areas offering opportunities for sport and recreation. - 6.167 Where evidence shows that there is a shortage of open space, or sports provision, or that such a shortage will be generated by new development, the Council will expect proportionate provision to be provided on-site as appropriate, in the first instance, or, where justified, financed through off-site contributions. - 6.168 The requirements for new open space or sports provision, its placement within a development, and the role that these will play in helping to promote beautiful high-quality places should be considered in the early stages of the design process, with its long-term functionality and maintenance also being taken into account. - 6.169 The Sport England Active Places Power website includes a Sports Facilities Calculator and a Playing Pitch Calculator to assist developers in understanding the level of contribution any additional demand created by their development may require. - 6.170 Open spaces should form attractive, inclusive, and connected spaces, accessible by pedestrian and cycling routes.
+The Pendle Open Space Audit (2019) has established local standards for the quantity, quality and accessibility of open space by typology. - 6.150 The open space designation covers a wide range of different typologies including parks and gardens, natural and semi-natural spaces, green corridors, amenity and local green space, provision for children, allotments, civic spaces and areas offering opportunities for sport and recreation. - 6.151 Where evidence shows that there is a shortage of open space, or sports provision, or that such a shortage will be generated by new development, the Council will expect proportionate provision to be provided on-site, in the first instance, or, where justified, financed through off-site contributions. - 6.152 The requirements for new open space or sports provision, its placement within a development, and the role that these will play in helping to promote beautiful high-quality places should be considered in the early stages of the design process, with its long term functionality and maintenance also being taken into account. - 6.153 Open spaces should form attractive, inclusive, and connected spaces, accessible by pedestrian and cycling routes.
 They should be easily found and logically positioned within a development providing a safe space that will ideally benefit from natural surveillance.
 The spaces or facilities provided should be of a sufficient scale and quality to meet any identified needs.
-In some cases it may be appropriate for spaces to fulfil a dual functionality by also providing opportunities for Biodiversity Net Gain, reducing flood risk or enhancing the setting of key features within the historic environment. - 6.171 Open space sites may also have the potential to support ground source heating systems for nearby homes (see Policies ENV2 and ENV19).
+In some cases it may be appropriate for spaces to fulfil a dual functionality by also providing opportunities for Biodiversity Net Gain, reducing flood risk or enhancing the setting of key features within the historic environment. - 6.154 Open space sites may also have the potential to support ground source heating systems for nearby homes (see Policies ENV2 and ENV19).